 Impact

-A vulnerability in the Tenda HG10 router's web interface at /boaform/formSysCmd lets attackers inject arbitrary system commands through the sysCmd parameter.
-The lack of input validation means the commands run with device privileges.
+A vulnerability exists in the Tenda HG10 router’s web interface at /boaform/formSysCmd that allows an attacker to inject arbitrary system commands via the sysCmd parameter.
+The lack of input validation enables the commands to run with device privileges, permitting remote execution of system commands.
 The flaw is publicly documented and can be triggered from outside the network.

 Affected Systems